 In B2B SaaS sales, the product demo is usually the final phase before rejecting or accepting a proposal.
 Make sure your demo puts your best foot forward:

 - Your demo has to be failure-proofed.
-Live demos are great, but if your production environment goes down, you’re stuck demoing bugs instead of solutions.
+Live demos are great, but if your sales demo environment goes down, you’re stuck demoing bugs instead of solutions.

 - Your demo must be personal.
 Your prospective client only cares about what you can do for them, not others.
 Show how you can solve their pain points and add value to their business.